OntimizeWeb/docs/_o_components/35-o-table-export.component.md

 <b>The exportation process is performed as follows:</b>

-- Firstly, the table collects all the required information to perform the exportation, the column names, column types, query params, service... except cell, column and row styles using the <a href="https://github.com/OntimizeWeb/ontimize-web-ngx/blob/8.x.x/projects/ontimize-web-ngx/src/lib/services/ontimize-export-data-provider-3x.service.ts" target="_blank">OntimizeExportDataProviderService3X</a> service provider .
+- Firstly, <a href="https://github.com/OntimizeWeb/ontimize-web-ngx/blob/8.x.x/projects/ontimize-web-ngx/src/lib/services/ontimize-export-data-provider-3x.service.ts" target="_blank">OntimizeExportDataProviderService3X</a> service provider collects all the required information to perform the exportation, the column names, column types, query params, service... except cell, column and row styles  .

 The server allows you to customize the styles of the cells, columns or rows and if you want these additional options you can customize extending this data provider, please check the <a href="#customizing-data-provider-1">Custom data provider</a> section.

-- Then it sends this information to the server in order to generate the file that will contain the exported data using <a href="https://github.com/OntimizeWeb/ontimize-web-ngx/blob/8.x.x/projects/ontimize-web-ngx/src/lib/services/ontimize-export-3X.service.ts" target="_blank">OntimizeExportServic3X</a>.
-If you want to customize this service, please check the <a href="#customizing-export-service"> Customizing export service</a> section.e that will contain the exported data.
+- Then <a href="https://github.com/OntimizeWeb/ontimize-web-ngx/blob/8.x.x/projects/ontimize-web-ngx/src/lib/services/ontimize-export-3X.service.ts" target="_blank">OntimizeExportServic3X</a> sends this information to the server in order to generate the file that will contain the exported data.
+If you want to customize this service, please check the <a href="#customizing-export-service"> Customizing export service</a> section that will contain the exported data.

 The rest interface used for this must be like the following by default: